1jour1vin

 About the wine:

 There was a time when BSB (it’s shorter to write) made a big splash right from the very first seconds… well, those days are gone.
 Now, it has a little bell that lets you open the door!
-Note that you only need to crack it open slightly, because the wine makes its way in with a subtlety rarely seen.
+Note that you only need to crack it open a bit, because the wine makes its way in with a subtlety rarely seen.
 The 2020 stands out for its freshness, its slender, airy, precise, and vigorous character.
-What a sense of energy, of quiet strength, and what an ability to move forward, with a perfect view of the horizon.
-The wine knows exactly where it wants to go—down our throats—but first it needs to spend some time in the cellar.
+What a sense of energy, of quiet strength, and what a drive to move forward, with a perfect view of the horizon.
+The wine knows exactly where it wants to go—down our throats—but first it will have to spend some time in the cellar.
 This shouldn’t stop you from tasting it as soon as it’s delivered.
 A wine is meant to be tasted, observed, followed, and then savored.
 You just need to have enough of it.
-I’d like to conclude by highlighting a point I consider important: styles evolve, and there have been notable changes at Beau-Séjour Bécot.
-The goal is to be even closer to the terroir and the rock, and to follow the wine as it expresses itself.
-These changes are evolving and do not call into question what was done before, because let’s not forget that we can only be here if someone was here before us!
+I’d like to conclude by highlighting a point that’s important to me: styles evolve, and there have been notable changes at Beau-Séjour Bécot.
+The goal is to get even closer to the terroir and the rock, and to let the wine express itself naturally.
+These changes are an ongoing process and do not call into question what was done before, because let’s not forget that we can only be here if someone was here before us!
 So the past is also the future.
 2026–2045

 Wine Green